kommuna/vicky/README.md

         - Send a message to user in slack if someone comments on an issue assigned to them

 ## Customizing
 You can add your own logic and your own listeners to Vicky.
-In order to do that you would have to clone the customized vicky skeleton and add your own listeners in there.
+In order to do that you would have to clone the customized vicky skeleton and add your listeners in there, following the provided examples.